loveencounterflow/coffeelibre/README.md

 Instead, in order to

-* install OpenOffice: first remove LibreOffice as per http://askubuntu.com/a/116592/13669, the download and install OpenOffice according to https://forum.openoffice.org/en/forum/viewtopic.php?f=74&t=68.
+* install OpenOffice: first remove LibreOffice as per http://askubuntu.com/a/116592/13669, then download and install OpenOffice according to https://forum.openoffice.org/en/forum/viewtopic.php?f=74&t=68.
 Don't forget the last step (desktop integration); you'll have to `sudo dpkg -i *.deb` twice.